Wednesday, December 28, 2016

 Use a very small quantity of water when grinding.

-Smoothen the mix with mortar and pestle before frying.
+Smooth the mix with a mortar and pestle before frying.

 Add salt just before frying.